sweetsmint/Composition_Java/README.md

 ## Main changes vs a newly generated Rails app

 Here's a run down on what's different.
-You can also us
+You can also use this as a guide to Dockerize an existing Rails app.

+- **Core**:
+    - Use PostgreSQL (`-d postgresql)` as the primary SQL data